Associates

 Dave Mitchell

 Dave Mitchell retired as Division Chief, Communications in 1998 from Vancouver Fire & Rescue Services following a career spanning 32 years.
 During this time he was responsible for managing the emergency call taking and dispatch for the Vancouver and Whistler Fire Departments.
 In 1997 he managed the transition of dispatch service for the five Fire Departments on the Sunshine Coast from an independent contractor, to Vancouver Fire/Rescue.
 In 1998, Dave was hired by E-Comm, Emergency Communications BC as its first Director of Operations.
 In this role he was a member of the founding senior management team, and was responsible for the transition of the Regional 9-1-1 Control Centre staff from the Vancouver Police Department to its current location at 3301 East Pender in June 1999.
 By June 2000 this included the management of approximately 200 call takers, dispatchers and team managers in addition to a ULC listed alarm monitoring service.
 He left E-Comm in June 2000 to work as a consultant, and since that time has managed the development of corporate, strategic and operational plans for a large number of public safety clients.
 These include fire departments in BC, Alberta, Manitoba, Ontario, the Yukon and Northwest Territories.
 Dave holds a Bachelor of Arts Degree (Geography) from Simon Fraser University in addition to a diploma from their Executive Management Development Program.
-He is past Chair of the Board of Directors of the Vancouver General Hospital and University of British Columbia Hospital Foundation, Director and Board Chair of the Justice Institute of British Columbia Foundation, a member of the National Fire Protection Association, the Association of Public-Safety Communications Officials, the Fire Chiefs' Association of British Columbia, the BC 911 User Group, and the Canadian Association of Management Consultants.
+He is past Chair of the Board of Directors of the Vancouver General Hospital and University of British Columbia Hospital Foundation, and past Director and Board Chair of the Justice Institute of British Columbia Foundation, a member of the National Fire Protection Association, the Fire Chiefs' Association of British Columbia, the BC 911 User Group, and the Canadian Association of Management Consultants.

 Cassandra Boone